vdavez/codingforlawyers/md/faq.md

 This is obviously still a work-in-progress.
 I expect that it will take me a few months to get it into `1.0` shape.
 If there's a large demand, I'll prioritize it accordingly.
 So, please send feedback.

+## How can I stay current on latest developments?

+You can sign up for my mailing list: <https://tinyletter.com/codingforlawyers>.
+I promise not to use your information for any purpose other than to update you about this book.
+I will not knowingly share your email or any other personal information with any other person.

 ## No banner ads?
 No fee?

 No. Inspired by [Matthew Butterick's Practical Typography](http://practicaltypography.com), it is my plan to offer this as a free ebook.
 But, if you feel compelled to contribute, I have set up a [Dwolla Hub](https://www.dwolla.com/hub/esqio).
 No amount over $50 will be accepted and, due to ethical restrictions associated with my day job, if you happen to do business with the District of Columbia government, do not make any contributions.

+## Is this book legal advice?

+Obviously not.
+Don't be ridiculous.

 ***